CORPORATE SOCIAL RESPONSIBILITY (CSR) PROGRAM

 Art Promotion / Ukrainian Impressionism

-As noted above, the BUCC is organizing for an exhibition of the paintings of the Ukrainian impressionist Michael Tkachenko to be shown in Kyiv and London, and then in New York, Paris, Chicago and Toronto.
-Tkachenko in the period 1890-1910 was considered to be one of the leading impressionists in Paris.
-He had, for example, major exhibitions at the Grand Palais in Paris, and his paintings received medals at major exhibitions.
+As noted above, the BUCC plans to organize for an exhibition of the paintings of the Ukrainian impressionist Michael Tkachenko to be shown in Kyiv and London, and then in New York and Paris, Chicago and Toronto.
+Tkachenko in the period 1890-1910 was considered to be a leading impressionist in Paris.
+He had, for example, major exhibitions at the Grand Palais in Paris, and his paintings received medals at major French exhibitions.
 However, after Ukraine was overrun by the Bolsheviks in 1921, he was forgotten by western art historians.
 The BUCC is leading the project to restore Tkachenko’s reputation as a leading Impressionist, which should thereby generally improve the recognition abroad of Ukrainian artists and of Ukraine.

 We have a project to digitize ancient Ukrainian books held at foreign libraries, to make this part of Ukrainian culture generally accessible digitally to Ukrainians.